QNAP-HomeLAB/docker-swarm/configs/traefik/README.md

 First - let's talk differences - everything is more cleanly laid out.

 There may be a couple bugs (or mistakes in my usage someone can identify), but otherwise I have all known use cases working.

-I think so, yes @Darth-Penguini
+I think so, yes

-Can you can "chain" "chains"
+@Darth-Penguini "Can you can 'chain' 'chains' "

 And you can.

 The ONLY weakness is that I wish `tls.certresolver` could be defined in a middleware - but more on that later.

 I'll start by explaining the traefik.yml file, highlighting differences.